tlahin/roger_skyline_1/README.md

 # Changing SSH port

-  To edit the SSH settings we use command: `sudo vim /etc/ssh/sshd_config`
+  To edit the SSH settings you can use command: `sudo vim /etc/ssh/sshd_config`

   On row number 15 there is `#Port 22` as a default.
   Uncomment it and change the port number according to your liking.

-  I set my port to `9212`.
+  ❗ I set my port to `9212`.

   Restart ssh service: `sudo service ssh restart`.